ioBroker/ioBroker.cameras/README.md

 **Tests:**: [![Travis-CI](http://img.shields.io/travis/ioBroker/ioBroker.cameras/master.svg)](https://travis-ci.org/ioBroker/ioBroker.cameras)

 ## IP-Cameras adapter for ioBroker
-You can integrate you web/ip cameras into vis and other visualizations.
+You can integrate your web/ip cameras into vis and other visualizations.
 If you configure a camera with name `cam1` it will be available on web server under `http(s)://iobroker-IP:8082/cameras.0/cam1`.